Suicide legislation: Federal legislation

 In 2004, Congress passed the Garrett Lee Smith Memorial Act (GLSMA).
-The GLSMA made federal funding available for the first time to states, tribes, and colleges across the nation to implement community-based youth and young adult suicide prevention programs.
+The GLSMA made federal funding available to states, tribes, and colleges across the nation to implement community-based youth and young adult suicide prevention programs.
 Many of these programs had goals based on the National Suicide Prevention Strategy that was designed in 2001, including increased community-based prevention and stigma reduction among others.

 In October 2020, the National Suicide Hotline Designation Act came into effect.
 This law states that there was to be a transition from a 10-digit hotline number to a universal 3-digit hotline number, which should be familiar and recognizable to everyone.
 On top of that, in May 2021, the Suicide Prevention Act passed the House, and was being considered by the Senate.
 This Act would authorize a pilot program to intensify surveillance of self-harm and establish a grant program to provide more self-harm and suicide prevention services across the country.

-On July 16, 2022, the US transitioned the National Suicide Hotline from the former 10-digit number into the 988 Suicide & Crisis Lifeline, linking both the National Suicide Hotline, the Veterans Crisis Line, and a network of more than 200 state and local call centers run through SAMHSA, the Substance Abuse and Mental Health Services Administration.
+On July 16, 2022, the US transitioned the National Suicide Hotline from the 10-digit number into the 988 Suicide & Crisis Lifeline, linking both the National Suicide Hotline, the Veterans Crisis Line, and a network of more than 200 state and local call centers run through SAMHSA, the Substance Abuse and Mental Health Services Administration.